Charles Bosanquet (academic): Career

+Between 11 March 1948 and 4 March 1949, Bosanquet acted as High Sheriff of Northumberland.
+He was elected a vice-president of the Natural History Society of Northumbria immediately after becoming a member in December 1952, and held the position until resigning on health grounds towards the end of his life.

 Personal life

-In January 1931, Bosanquet married Barbara Schieffelin (1906–1987) of Park Avenue, New York, who was a direct descendant of US founding father John Jay and American business magnate Cornelius Vanderbilt.
+In January 1931, Bosanquet married Barbara Schieffelin (1906–1987) of Park Avenue, New York, the youngest daughter of William Jay Schieffelin, and a direct descendant of US founding father John Jay and American business magnate Cornelius Vanderbilt.
 His cousin, William Bosanquet, was married to Esther Cleveland, daughter of US President Grover Cleveland.

 Both the Bosanquet and Schieffelin families were of Huguenot descent, the family seat of the Bosanquets being at Rock, near Alnwick, Northumberland.
 Bosanquet lived at Rock Moor House, and leased Rock Hall to the Youth Hostel Association for a term of 30 years in 1950.
 In 1952, he was reported to be actively engaged in farming on the estate, and had exhibited sheep at local agricultural shows.

 Bosanquet died on 9 April 1986, and a memorial service was held on 3 October of that year at the Church of St Thomas the Martyr, Newcastle.
 He is buried with his wife at the Church of St. Philip and St. James in Rock.
-A stained glass window in the church commemorates Bosanquet's parents as well as the couple themselves, who had a son and three daughters.
+A stained glass window in the church commemorates Bosanquet's parents, as well as the couple themselves.
+They had a son and three daughters.